alorenz465446/MechaCar_Statistical_Analysis/README.md

 A: The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 The variance is 62.29, meaning all manufacturing lots in total meet the design specification.
 Lot 1 & 2 are within specifications, but Lot 3 has a variance that goes over the specification limits (100 PSI).

 ## T-Tests on Suspension Coils

+The point of the T-Test is to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+If the p-value is **less than 0.05** than we can statistically see a signifigance in the data.

 ![T.test all lots](./Images/t_test_all_lots.PNG)

-determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+All manufacturing lots do not differ from the population mean (1,500).
+The p-value for all lots is 0.06, greater than 0.05.
+We fail to reject the null hypothesis.

 ![T.test Lot 1](./Images/t_test_lot_1.PNG)

+Lot 1 does not differ from the population mean, p-value of 1.

 ![T.test Lot 2](./Images/t_test_lot_2.PNG)

+Lot 2 does not differ from the population mean, p-value of 0.6.

 ![T.test Lot 3](./Images/t_test_lot_3.PNG)

+Lot 3 differs from the population mean, p-value is 0.04.
+We reject the null hypothesis.

 ## Study Design: MechaCar vs Competition